abatten/fruitbat/README.rst

-It is also possible to specify the coordinates of the burst and use the `calc_dm_galaxy`_ function to calculate the DM contribution from the Milky Way using the YMW16 model.
+It is also possible to specify the coordinates of the burst and use the `calc_dm_galaxy`_ function to calculate the DM contribution from the Milky Way using the YMW16 or NE2001 galactic electron distribution model.
 Performing `calc_dm_galaxy`_ will automatically calculate the excess dispersion measure for the redshift calculation.

 ::